Ruth V. Hemenway

 Dr. Ruth V. Hemenway (1894 – 9 July 1974) was an American Christian medical missionary known for her work in China from 1924 to 1941.
 Despite the limited opportunities available to women in this time period, Hemenway attended medical school and interned at Woman’s Medical College of Pennsylvania.
-Her own experiences and firm belief in Christianity inspired her to improve the health care for women in Fukien, a province of China.
+Her own experiences and firm belief in Christianity inspired her to improve the health care for women in Fujian, China.
 In the midst of political unrest, Hemenway established several clinics and medical facilities in rural China, vastly improving the prenatal care in the area.
-As Hemenway spent more time in China, observing traditional village life in the decisive years before the Communist Revolution, she began to feel more isolated from the Christian faith.
+As Hemenway spent more time in China, observing traditional village life in the decisive years before the Communist Revolution, she began to feel more isolated from her Christian faith.
 She spent the remainder of her time advocating the implementation of modern knowledge in order to improve Chinese society.

 Early life

-Hemenway was born in 1894 in Williamsburg, Massachusetts and was the third of five children to Elijah and Ella Hemenway.
+Hemenway was born in 1894 in Williamsburg, Massachusetts, and was the third of five children to Elijah and Ella Hemenway.
 Her father owned a farm in the Berkshire Hills.
 Hemenway’s mother, a teacher, introduced her to many books as a child, which ultimately sparked her intellectual curiosity.
 By a young age, Hemenway recognized her dream of becoming a physician.

 Education

 She graduated from Northampton High School in 1910 and, by teaching at the Williamsburg-Searsville School, was able to save enough money to attend Tufts Medical School.
 Although Hemenway was raised on New England values and Christian fundamentalism, she became curious about other cultures and religions.
 By the time she graduated from medical school in 1921, Hemenway had become increasingly interested in the medical needs and practices in China.
 Once during her junior year, Hemenway visited a church and listened to a Chinese woman’s sermon.
 Hemenway wrote on the experience, “I learned of whole villages wiped out by pestilence, and whole provinces decimated by flood and famine...I knew I would give my strength and knowledge to medical work in China.”
-She interned at the Woman’s Medical College of Pennsylvania in Philadelphia and later accepted an appointment form the Methodist Women’s Board of Foreign Missions in 1924 to travel to Mintsing, Fukien, China as a Christian missionary.
+She interned at the Woman’s Medical College of Pennsylvania in Philadelphia and later accepted an appointment form the Methodist Women’s Board of Foreign Missions in 1924 to travel to Minqing, Fujian, China as a Christian missionary.

 Missionary journey

-Hemenway arrived in Fukien, a province of China, in the midst of political unrest and turmoil.
-In 1911, the Manchu Ch’ing dynasty in China collapsed due to the republican revolution, which was led by Sun Yat-sen and the Nationalist party, or the Kuomintang.
+Hemenway arrived in Fujian province, China, in the midst of political unrest and turmoil.
+In 1911, the Manchu Qing dynasty in China collapsed due to the republican revolution, which was led by Sun Yat-sen and the Nationalist party, or the Kuomintang.
 Years later, Hemenway noted that various political parties, bandits, and emerging leaders were still fighting to take control of the disunified state of China.
 Although Hemenway spent most of her time in the rural areas of China, she still felt the effects of the changing over of regimes.